 Professor John M.T.
 Balmer BA (Hons).
 MBA (Dunelm), PhD, A.Mus.TCL, Dip.M, PGCE holds a personal chair as Professor of Corporate Marketing and is Director of the Marketing and Corporate Brand Research Group.
 He is quondam Professor of Corporate Brand/Identity Management at Bradford School of Management where he is also Visiting Professor.
 Sometimes regarded as the "Father" of the corporate brand concept (1995), he also pioneered the corporate marketing, corporate heritage identity, total corporate communications and monarchical marketing notions and, penned the first academic articles in these aforementioned areas.
 Also co-conceived the corporate heritage brand/corporate brand with a heritage notions.
-Often recognised for his seminal work in making a distinction between corporate image and corporate reputation in his co-authored Long Range Planning aritcle (1998).
+Often recognised for his seminal work in making a distinction between corporate image and corporate reputation in his single authored article in Journal of Marketing Management (1998) and in his co-authored Long Range Planning aritcle (1998).

-Since the early 1990s, he has an unrivaled provenance as a guest editor/joint guest editor of over 30 special editions of academic journals focussed on corporate branding, identity, corporate marketing and corporate heritage themes etc. Arguably, these special editions have greatly facilitated the establishment of a distinct canon in the corporate brand, corporate identity, corporate marketing and, more recently, corporate heritage domains.
+Since the early 1990s, he has an unrivaled provenance as a guest editor/joint guest editor of over 25 special editions/symposia of academic journals focussed on corporate branding, identity, corporate marketing and corporate heritage themes etc. He also appears to have the distinction of guest editing the first-ever special editions on corporate brands, corporate identity, corporate marketing and corporate heritage.
+Arguably, these special editions have greatly facilitated the establishment of a distinct canon in the corporate brand, corporate identity, corporate marketing and, more recently, corporate heritage domains.
 He is the Founder, Chairman, and Conference organiser of the International Corporate Identity Group (ICIG).
 The ICIG's aim is to advance awareness, scholarship and the dissemination of best practice in the corporate identity, corporate brand and corporate marketing territories.
 Established in 1994, an ICIG symposium has been held in most years at prominent seats of learning since then in the UK, Asia, Africa and Europe.
 He is also the Founder, Chairman and Conference Organiser of the International Symposium on Corporate Heritage, History and Nostalgia (which has analogous aims to the ICIG) and has organised/co-organised an annual symposium which has been held in Finland, France, Sweden as well as the UK.

 Professor Balmer is is a well-known educationalist and PhD supervisor.
 He conceived and developed the MBA, MSc, and BA (Honours) electives in corporate identity/corporate branding and corporate marketing at Strathclyde Business School (where he was the Director of the International Centre for Corporate Identity Studies) and at Bradford School of Management and has also run executive-level MBA electives for organisations such as the BBC, and Emirates Airways.
 He was the first Director of the landmark MSc in Corporate Brand Management at Brunel Business School and oversaw the development and introduction of the MSc in Applied Corporate Brand Management at Brunel.
 He serves as Chairman of the Senior Consulting Editorial Board for Journal of Brand Management and sits on the Senior Advisory Board of the Journal of Product and Brand Management.